pnp/cli-microsoft365/docs/manual/docs/cmd/graph/o365group/o365group-set.md

 `--debug`|Runs command with debug logging

 !!! important
-    Before using this command, connect to the Microsoft Graph, using the [graph connect](../connect.md) command.
+    Before using this command, log in to the Microsoft Graph, using the [graph login](../login.md) command.

 ## Remarks

-To update an Office 365 Group, you have to first connect to the Microsoft Graph using the [graph connect](../connect.md) command, eg. `graph connect`.
+To update an Office 365 Group, you have to first log in to the Microsoft Graph using the [graph login](../login.md) command, eg. `graph login`.

 When updating group's owners and members, the command will add newly specified users to the previously set owners and members.
 The previously set users will not be replaced.